-- 9.4.1 USA Climbing requires certification standards to be met for the field of play and certain-officials (e.g., USAC Speed Judge) for Standard Speed Field-of-Play competitions.
-The three (3) certification levels are: -) National: required for all USA Climbing National Speed Competitions and for National records at a Speed Competition. - Qualifying: required for times at a USA Climbing Standard Speed Competition to be recognized for Youth or CollegiateQualification Speed Trials competitions. -) Event: required for any USA Climbing Speed Competition. - 9.4.5 The certification standards are outlined in the USA Climbing Speed Certification Standards document available on the USA Climbing www.usaclimbing.org website.
+9.4.1 USA Climbing requires certification standards to be met for the field of play and officials (e.g., USAC Speed Judge) for Standard Speed Field-of-Play competitions.

+The certification standards are outlined in the USA Climbing Speed Certification Standards document available on the USA Climbing www.usaclimbing.org website.